Governing Body

 A summary of our declaration of interests for the current academic year can be found at the bottom of this page.

-Helen Carpenter (Headteacher; no fixed term of office) I have been head teacher at Westgate since 2011 and in that time it has been my privilege to lead the school through exciting developments and projects, putting children's wellbeing and learning at the heart of everything we do.
+Chris Short (Headteacher; no fixed term of office) I have been head teacher since 2011, my first headship was at a one-form entry primary school in Warrington.
+I joined Westgate in January 2025 and found the school to be a big part of the community that works hard to support all the children in its care.
+I hope to be able to build on the great work that has already taken place and continue to move the school forward.
 As head at Westgate, I attend all governor meetings.
 I enjoy meeting with Governors as they represent a good cross-section of the local community.
 Also, working with Governors helps us on the Leadership Team step back from day-to-day issues and allows us to look carefully at all our decisions.
 The most important part of working with governors is that, together, we continually look for ways of making things better for the children at Westgate.

 Laura Boddy (Parent Governor & chair of the curriculum committee; 30/09/2023 - 30/09/2027) I’m an experienced Secondary English teacher, holding varied roles within three very different schools in my 14 year career.
 I was previously a lead teacher with responsibility for Teaching and Learning at a school in central Bradford working with a high percentage of students with varied educational and social needs.
 I am currently responsible for developing a broad and balanced school curriculum, which means I have taught and worked with students across a huge range of abilities and needs.
 I feel I bring a fresh perspective and additional expertise in the field of learning to the governing body.